-• Click the intersect shown above.
+- Click the intersect shown above.
 Then, move down along the z-axis, and end this line somewhere inside the rectangle as shown by clicking.
 Then move to the left along the y-axis.
 Dip down to hover over, but do not click, the lower corner.
 Then locate the intersect shown here.
-Click this point.

-• Continue with the Connected Lines tool, and pick the five points shown here.
-Make sure to use the Drafting Assistant construction lines to get the proper alignments.
-At point 5, double-click to end the line.
+Click this point. - · Continue with the Connected Lines tool, and pick the five points shown here.
+Make sure to use the align:z Hover over this point to wake it up.
+Drafting Assistant construction lines to get the proper alignments.
+At point 5, align:y inside the rectangle inter sect